Skip to main content

 Processing Information

-The collection was rehoused into archival-quality boxes and folders when it was received.
+The collection was rehoused into acid-free boxes and folders when it was received.
+Photographs and other items that were housed in albums were removed to acid-free evelopes and folders.

 Title